1988 Independence Bowl: Game summary

 Reggie Barrett threw a 30-yard pass to Pat Hegarty for a touchdown to give the Miners the 7-0 lead in the first.
 Southern Miss countered with a field goal as the first quarter ended.
 Southern Miss took the lead on a Brett Favre touchdown pass to Reginald Warnsley (after a missed field goal by the Miners) that culminated an 80-yard drive to take a 10-7 lead at halftime.
 James Henry increased the lead on his 55-yard punt return for a touchdown.
-Southern Miss made the lead 24-7 on a rushing touchdown by Gandy.
+Southern Miss made the lead 24-7 on a rushing touchdown by Shelton Gandy.
 Henry scored once again on a punt return touchdown to make it 31-7.
 UTEP narrowed the lead to 31-10 on a field goal at the end of three quarters.
 Gandy scored his second touchdown of the day to make the lead 38-10.
 UTEP could only muster one other touchdown, on a David Flores touchdown pass.
 Southern Miss' 108 punt return yards ultimately contributed to the victory, overshadowing UTEP having more offensive yards than the Golden Eagles.